 You will have achieved at least a first degree at 2:2 or higher (or international equivalent), and have achieved or be working towards a postgraduate qualification.

 We also encourage applications from those with non-traditional qualifications/routes who:

 Have achieved at least a first degree at 2.2 or higher (or international equivalent) and are not presently working towards a postgraduate qualification, but who can demonstrate equivalent experience and aptitude for research in their field.

-Have a first degree at less than 2.2 or higher (or international equivalent) but can demonstrate high achievement at postgraduate level.
+Have a first degree at lower than 2.2 (or international equivalent) but can demonstrate high achievement at postgraduate level.